-Threats to construct validity are connected to designing the questionnaires used for RQ3, despite designed using standard ways and scales (Oppenheim, 2000).
-Finally, threats connected to the manual annotation of the screencasts recorded and analyzed by the first author could lead to misinterpreted or misclassified actions performed by the participants in our experiment.
+Finally, we acknowledge threats to construct validity when designing the questionnaires used for RQ3, despite designed using standard ways and scales (Oppenheim, 2000).

-External validity

-Threats to external validity for this experiment concern the selection of participants to the experimentation phase.
+External validity Threats to external validity for this experiment concern the selection of participants to the experimentation phase.
 Volunteers selected with convenience sampling could have an impact on the generalizability of results, which we tried to mitigate by sampling multiple roles for the task.
-If the group is very heterogeneous, there is a risk that the variation due to individual differences is larger than due to the treatment (Cook & Campbell, 1979).
+If the group is very heterogeneous, there is a risk that the variation due to individual differences is larger than due to the treatment (Cook and Campbell, 1979).